Approximating Online Human Evaluation of Social Chatbots with Prompting

-In this section, we consider how prompted evaluation can generalize to a different corpus and conversational setting.
-As the results above suggested that prompts combining instructions with examples perform best for evaluation, for the following experiment we searched for a dataset that allowed formulating instructions for defining what properties correspond to good or bad overall appraisal ratings of the dialogs.
-Therefore, we selected a dataset that contained both fine-grained and overall ratings of the dialogs and used the information of the most relevant fine-grained dimensions to formulate instructions.
-We also considered only those datasets that contained multi-turn dialogs collected in an interactive manner.
+In this section, we consider how prompted evaluation can generalize to different corpora and conversational settings.
+As the results above suggested that prompts combining instructions with examples perform best for evaluation, for the following experiment we searched for datasets that allowed formulating instructions for defining what properties correspond to good or bad overall appraisal ratings of the dialogs.
+Therefore, we selected two datasets that contained both fine-grained and overall ratings of the dialogs and used the information of the most relevant fine-grained dimensions to formulate instructions.
+We also considered only those datasets that contained multi-turn dialogs collected following the interactive process.

-The selected dataset features human-to-bot dialogs, with some dialog systems that are not publicly available.
-Moreover, these dialogs were collected in a generic manner, without a purpose to model any specific social behavior (e.g., as empathy in iEval).
-Due to these considerations, in the following experiment we only studied the performance of the second step of our DEP framework, skipping the synthesis of new LLM-to-bots conversations.
+The selected datasets feature human-to-bot dialogs, with some dialog systems that are not publicly available.
+Moreover, these dialogs were collected in a generic manner, without the purpose to model any specific social behavior (e.g., as empathy in iEval).
+Due to these considerations, in the following experiments, we only studied the performance of the second step of our DEP framework, skipping the synthesis of new LLM-to-bots conversations.
 In a general case, when researchers have access to their evaluation targets, prompting LLMs to engage in a generic social interaction with the evaluated bots should be straightforward as we demonstrated in Section \ref{sec:llm-to-bot}.